mattermost/docs/doc/backup-restore/restore.md

 # Restoring a GitLab installation

-> To obtain a backup tarball of an existing GitLab instance that used other installation methods like an omnibus-gitlab package or GitLab-Omnibus helm chart, follow the instructions [given in documentation](https://docs.gitlab.com/ee/raketasks/backup_restore.html#creating-a-backup-of-the-gitlab-system)
+> To obtain a backup tarball of an existing GitLab instance that used other installation methods like an Omnibus GitLab package or Omnibus GitLab Helm chart, follow the instructions [given in documentation](https://docs.gitlab.com/ee/raketasks/backup_restore.html#creating-a-backup-of-the-gitlab-system)
 >
 > **Note**: If you are restoring a backup taken from another instance, you must migrate your existing instance to using object storage before taking the backup.
 See [issue 646](https://gitlab.com/gitlab-org/charts/gitlab/issues/646)